 Total Course Cost

 Environmental scientists can analyze and interpret environmental data while Geographic Information Systems (GIS) scientists can manage and manipulate data.
-Unity College’s Masters of Professional Science in Environmental GIScience certificate will prepare students to meld the two by integrating spatial technologies and environmental information.
+Unity College’s Environmental GIScience Certificate will prepare students to meld the two by integrating spatial technologies and environmental information.
 Hands-on experience through online projects and research will engage students in course activities and allow for increased comprehension of the science, concepts, and skills they need to become leaders in their chosen environmental fields.

 15 credits earned

 3.00 minimum cumulative graduate level grade point average

 GR 5043 GIS and Remote Sensing for Environmental Solutions

 This course is intended to introduce students to GIS and remote sensing software and tools used to solve real-world environmental problems.
 Students will learn concepts and data sources and formats used in environmental research they may encounter in careers in environmental science.
 This course introduces the fundamentals of cartography, photogrammetry, geographic information science, and remote sensing through maps and spatial analysis used to answer various environmental and ecological issues.
 This course will also introduce students to use map and data outputs in the decision-making process that can impact environmental assessments and determinations.